I Want To...

 While more research investigates the brain benefits of blood pressure meds, you can play it smart by taking healthy lifestyle steps to keep blood pressure in a healthy range.
 Here are some of the best strategies.

 That means nixing processed foods—even canned vegetables, which are often high in sodium.
-One of the most successful blood-pressure-lowering diets is DASH (Dietary Approaches to Stop Hypertension).
-DASH is high in fruits, vegetables, whole grains, low-fat dairy, poultry, fish and nuts, but low in harmful fats, red meat, sweets and sugary drinks.
+Among the most successful blood-pressure-lowering diets are a Mediterranean diet or DASH (Dietary Approaches to Stop Hypertension).
+Both diets are high in fruits, vegetables, whole grains, low-fat dairy, poultry, fish and nuts, but low in harmful fats, red meat, sweets and sugary drinks.
 The effects can be quick, with blood pressure reductions in just two weeks.

 Shed extra weight.